How do I apply for undergraduate study?

 How many hours a week will I be working?

 Typically students will have eight hours of lectures per week and four hours of seminars/tutorials per fortnight.

 In addition to these contact hours, students should expect to undertake a substantial amount of private study amounting to, at least, 30 hours a week.

 We do not normally include an interview as part of the admissions process.

-Can I practice law with your degrees?
+Can I practise law with your degrees?

 All the law degree courses are accepted by the Law Society and the Bar Council for England, Wales and Northern Island as 'qualifying law degrees'.
-Students who graduate from The University of Nottingham with one of our degrees must then go on to do either the Law Practice Course (LPC) to be a Solicitor, or the Bar Professional Training Course (BPTC) to be a Barrister.
-These courses are not taught at The University of Nottingham.
+Students who graduate from the University of Nottingham with one of our degrees must then go on to do either the Law Practice Course (LPC) to be a Solicitor, or the Bar Professional Training Course (BPTC) to be a Barrister.
+These courses are not taught at the University of Nottingham.